 There’s a lot to remember about preparing safe food.
 You can’t be there to remind your employees of them all the time, so do the next best thing and post physical reminders.

-Click on the cover image to get a free download of our e-book, A Food Manager’s Guide to Food Safety Stand-up Training.
+Click one of the images below to get a free download of our e-books!

 StateFoodSafety courses are designed for retention, but some loss of information is inevitable.
 Hold stand-up trainings with employees regularly to reinforce good habits and support your food safety culture.